wotomas/ShieldAuto/README.md

 # ShieldAuto
 [![CI status](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](https://github.com/wotomas/ShieldAuto) ![Download](https://api.bintray.com/packages/wotomas/maven/ShieldAuto/images/download.svg)

-We were tried of fetching proguard config files for every libraries that were needed to be included in release APK.
+We were tired of searching for proguard configs for every library that needed to be included in release APK.
 By using [ShieldAuto](https://github.com/wotomas/ShieldAuto/) developers don't have to worry about checking proguard config file to check if setup is correct for each imported libraries.

-[ShieldAuto](https://github.com/wotomas/ShieldAuto/) checks your dependencies extension defined in the build.gradle file to check for matching proguard and generates an simple proguard config file.
-[ShieldAuto](https://github.com/wotomas/ShieldAuto/) is a Java based Gradle plugin to manage proguard config for release build.
+[ShieldAuto](https://github.com/wotomas/ShieldAuto/) checks your dependencies extension defined in the build.gradle file to check for matching proguard and to generate a simple proguard config file.
+In short, [ShieldAuto](https://github.com/wotomas/ShieldAuto/) is a Java based Gradle plugin to manage proguard config for release build.

 This is still a premature version and any helps are welcome.
 Test cases, refactoring, optimization, bug fixes and adding any libraries are welcome.
 Current State diagram is as following: